abinit/abinit/doc/tutorial/eph_intro.md

 The EPH code employs the Fourier interpolation proposed in [[cite:Eiguren2008]] to obtain the scattering potentials at arbitrary $\qq$-points.
-In this interpolation technique, one uses the DFPT potential stored in the DVDB to compute the Fourier transform $\qq \rightarrow \RR$
+In this interpolation technique, one uses the DFPT potential stored in the DVDB file to compute the $\qq \rightarrow \RR$ Fourier transform

 \begin{equation}
 	\label{eq:dfpt_pot_realspace}